replicant4j/replicant/README.md

 parameter for X, then the only way to change X is to unsubscribe from the graph and re-subscribe supplying another value for parameter X. Immutable filter parameters are used to optimize routing and subscription mechanics.

+It is possible and expected that one client may be subscribed to more than one graph and the graphs may be overlapping.
+Often applications will be built such that one graph will link to another graph and automatically subscribe the client to the related graph.

+Consider a roster application.
+The developer may define one graph that includes assignment of people to activities on a single day.
+If the client was to subscribe to three days that shared people, then the subscription would send the same people data down to the client multiple times.
+To avoid this the developer can define another graph that contains details about people and **link** the day graph to zero or more person graphs.

+TODO: Insert diagram here

+It is also possible to define multiple instance graphs for a single entity.
+For example there could be one graph that includes a person and all their related accreditations, and another graph that includes a person and all their related contact details.

+The codebase often refers to the "Area of Interest" or AOI of a client.
+This essentially indicates whether an entity is contained within one of the graphs that client is subscribed to.

 NB: The codebase(s) for replicant map graphs to channels or data channels at the transport layer.
 The identifier for the root entity in instance graphs is used to name a sub-channel.
 This is useful